 Corneal Topography and Keratometry

-For a complete picture of your astigmatism, your doctor may map your cornea’s shape.
+To gain a complete understanding of your astigmatism, your doctor may assess the shape of your cornea.
 Keratometry measures corneal curvature in two principal directions, helping identify corneal astigmatism.
-This test uses a keratometer to focus light over your cornea and measure the reflection.
+This test uses a keratometer to project light onto the cornea and evaluate its reflection.

 Corneal topography proves particularly valuable for identifying irregular astigmatism that might go undetected through standard tests.